ianhussey/SCED/README.md

 ## To do

-- Explicate that the expectation is that B>A, and add option to reverse (which is more than inverting the probability in cases of ties)

-- Change Rusico's A point estimate to the whole sample estimate rather than the median bootstrap?

-- update screenshots in readme

-- Add additional other terminology for *A* from Parker (2009), and relate A to tau
+- Add additional other terminology for *A* from Parker (2009), and relate A to tau.
+- Possibly implement tau effect size as it controls for baseline trends.
+- Elaborate the preprint describing the package and methods.

+## Changelog

+- 0.2
+	- Removed meta-analysis of Ruscio's A effect size.
+There are too many ways for this to go wrong, and too many compromises to be made (e.g., linear probability model has prediction problems, zero-one-inflated Beta regression is overly complex and probably requires a switch to Bayesian, logit transformations have problems with values at 0 or 1 or with no variance, etc).
+	- Removed the adjust_ceiling options from sced_analysis, as this was an attempted solution to the problem of 0 or 1 values of Ruscio's A.